OUR TEAM

 Osk grew up wandering the foothills of Lágafell and Esjann in Iceland.

 More recently, she can often be found wandering the beautiful scenic trails in Northern Virginia with her husband, children and Labrador Retriever.
-Osk has been homeschooling her two children and teaching science and nature classes at various homeschool co-ops and enrichment programs since 2013.
-She led a weekly forest school playgroup for preschoolers when her son was younger and is now a summer instructor at The Sheridan School in Washington DC.
+Osk has been homeschooling her two children and teaching science and nature classes at various homeschool co-ops, enrichment programs, and private schools since 2013.
+She led a weekly forest school playgroup for preschoolers when her son was younger where she discovered the joy and magic of the outdoor classroom.
 An avid nature-lover at heart, she enjoys hiking, camping, kayaking and exploring new places.
-She tries to visit Iceland as often as she can to walk the rich and beautiful mountainous landscape and ever enjoys the role of student and teacher.
-Osk is certified as a Wilderness First Responder and is very excited to join the Natural Leaders team to combine her deep love and respect for the natural world with her earnest joy in facilitating deep learning for children. |
+She tries to visit Iceland as often as she can to walk the rich and beautiful mountains and experience the incredible geological activity there.
+She considers herself a student of the natural world, and ever enjoys the role of student and teacher.
+Osk is certified as a Wilderness First Responder, a Virginia Master Naturalist, and is very excited to be a part of the Natural Leaders team.
+She delights in combining her deep love and respect for the natural world with her earnest joy in facilitating deep learning for children and looks forward to working with your children. |

 Bernadette "Berdie" Winnard